bunu23/bunu23/README.md

 ## 🌟 About Me:

 👩‍💻 **Primary Tech Stack:**
-I specialize in Java development, utilizing frameworks like **Spring** and **Hibernate**.
-I also have experience in front-end development, contributing to both server-side and client-side applications.
+I specialize in Java development, along with experience in front-end development, contributing to both server-side and client-side applications.
 My passion lies in leveraging technology to solve real-world problems and create scalable software solutions.

 🤖 **Currently Exploring:**
 I am delving into **Machine Learning** to enhance data-driven decision-making in my projects.